PlayboyGorilla/gfw_watch/README.md

 # Keep an eye on GFW
-The author is trying to keep an eye on GFW and shares whatever he learns of this bizarre monster.
+The author is trying to keep an eye on GFW, the bizarre monster that stands between China and the Internet, or any other anormalies on our networks.